-4.7 Peer on peer abuse
+4.7 Child on child abuse

-All staff must be alert to possible indicators of safeguarding concerns which may indicate peer on peer abuse.
+All staff must be alert to possible indicators of safeguarding concerns which may indicate child on child abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - sharing of nudes/semi nudes imagery/videos, previously referred to as 'sexting'; - initiation/hazing type violence and rituals; and - · 'upskirting'
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment: - sharing of nudes/semi nudes, imagery/videos, previously referred to as 'sexting'; - initiation/hazing type violence and rituals; and - 'up skirting'

-See separate section of this document on peer on peer abuse below.
+See separate section of this document on child-on-child abuse below.